lokeshgadipally/Fake-currency-detection-/README.md

 # Fake-currency-detection-
-lbp.pkl file is important to run the project
+lbp.pkl file is important to run the project.
 You can run this in Google collab